 The 2010s marked significant milestones in Asia.
 Fur Vision Asia was launched in 2015 bringing Saga Furs’ prestigious event to cities like Beijing, Shanghai and Seoul and inspiring a whole new wave of creativity in the Asian market.
 The following year, 2016, marked the 30 years anniversary of Saga Furs in China.
 And in 2018 Saga Furs launched a training program at BIFTPARK HN to extend its fur innovation and craftsmanship to the creative talents for the future in China.

-Today, Saga Furs works closely with more than 23 international design schools and is proud of the fact that more than 30 000 visitors have walked through the doors of the Design Centre and as a result roughly 70 % of all runway collections show fur.
+Today, Saga Furs works closely with many international design schools and is proud of the fact that more than 30 000 visitors have walked through the doors of the Design Centre and as many runway collections in the fashion capitals of the world show fur.

 Also, today, the Saga Certification and Traceability System achieved recognition as the platinum standard in the industry – receiving accolades from fashion brands, buyers, and consumers alike.